rellermeyer/TUD-DistributedSystems/docs/report.md

 ## Design Decisions

-TODO: remove this?
-I believe this is all described in implementation details and the protocol.

 We have used the **Akka** framework to implement coordinators and participants as actors since it simplifies distributed and concurrent application development.
 Actors communicate with each other through messages using the **Akka** API.